Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/README.md

 So small changes in molecule structure cause HUGE changes in properties

 All this for that?
-Yes, tiny yet complex... but now that we have the pieces we add them up together and derivate:D
+Yes, tiny yet complex... but now that we have the pieces we add them up together:D

 ## But first... a very quick recap
 1. We start with the potential energy equation (Coulomb's law)